 Contact with biological parents

-It’s important to maintain continuity of all relationships in a foster child’s life in order to help them feel safe and loved.
+It’s important to maintain continuity of all relationships in foster children’s lives to help them feel safe and loved.
 These include relationships with foster families, friends, role models and other family members.

 It’s widely recognised that maintaining contact between children and their biological parents and siblings is the most important factor influencing outcomes for children in out-of-home care.
 This contact is a key factor in the development of children’s identities and resilience, and their perceptions of security and stability.
 It also prepares them for being reunited with their birth families.

-Foster carers may find contact challenging when they have mixed feelings towards the biological parents, or if they feel the biological parents resent them.
-They may also feel uncomfortable if children have mixed feelings about their biological parents, or develop conflicts of loyalty between their foster and biological parents.
+Foster carers might find contact challenging when they have mixed feelings towards the biological parents, or if they feel the biological parents resent them.
+They might also feel uncomfortable if children have mixed feelings about their biological parents, or develop conflicts of loyalty between their foster and biological parents.

 Foster carers demonstrate great commitment and provide a valuable service to the community in a society that has seen a shift away from institutionalised care to home-based care.
 But many feel the allowances to help cover the costs of caring for foster children are inadequate, particularly for children with special needs.